Deformations and moduli of irregular canonical covers with $K^2=4p_g-8$: introduction

+\underline{Step 4.} To prove the unobstructedness of $\varphi$ and $X$, we first we show that ${\bf Def}_{\varphi_1}$ is smooth.
+Then we show that, the following chain of implications hold: \begin{small}

-{ { }} For general surfaces of types $(1)_m$ and $(1')_m$, the obstruction spaces of ${\bf Def}_{\varphi}$ and ${\bf Def}_X$ are non-zero, but still we prove that these functors are smooth (see Remark ~\ref{nonzerosmooth}).
-Finally we show the uniruledness of the algebraic formally semiuniversal deformation space of ${\bf Def}_{p/\mathbb{P}^N}$, which we construct in Theorem~\ref{Def_1}.
+\end{small} It is to be noted that we show that the varieties are unobstructed inspite of $H^2(T_X) \neq 0$.
+Finally we show the uniruledness of the algebraic formally semiuniversal deformation space of ${\bf Def}_{\pi_1/\mathbb{P}^N}$, which we construct in Theorem~\ref{Def_1}.
 From this, we prove the uniruledness of the moduli component of $X$.

-In the final section of the article, we show that infinitesimal Torelli holds for smooth families of type $(1')_m$.
-It is known that for $(3)_m$ it holds for $m=1$ and does not hold for $m>2$ (see Remark \ref{producttorelli}).
-We end that section with an interesting question for families of type $(2)_m$.
+\underline{Step 5.} There is a subtle point, though, that needs to be addressed: since our surfaces are irregular, a general deformation of the canonical morphism need not be the canonical morphism.
+We overcome this difficulty and show nevertheless the existence of a deformation of $\varphi$ which is two-to-one and, indeed, canonical.